phetsana/BoardGameList-ViewState/README.md

 ## Tests

-The chosing architecture permit to test easily the ViewModel part.
+The chosen architecture permit to test easily the ViewModel part.

 ### Generated